#Article

 Consider building good password hygiene into your acceptable use or other online-related policy.
 Or, have your IT department help employees set up password managers like the ones listed in tip number five.

-15. Have a Clean Desk Policy
+15. Enforce a Clean Desk Policy to Prevent Data in the Workplace

 Implement and enforce a policy prohibiting employees from keeping working papers, passwords, or any sensitive documents in view while they are away from their desks.
 Also require them to password-lock their computer every time they step away.